We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 If you want a good idea of how dire the situation is, you can see hundreds of people illegally crossing the border to Colombia below.

 Therefore, one of the easiest ways to buy Bitcoin in Venezuela is through cryptocurrency exchanges like SurBitcoin.
-You can easily select one based on your requirements and preferences using our guide.
+You can easily select one based on your requirements and preferences using our list outlined above.
 Different exchanges have different transaction fees, withdrawal limits, payment modes, and verification processes that need to be kept in mind before users select one.

 Another way to buy Bitcoins in Venezuela is through automated teller machines (ATMs).
 These ATMs allow users to instantly purchase and sell cryptocurrency using cash, however most of them require at least a phone number, so they aren't totally private.